NEWSMAKER-Four-star general in eye of U.S. cyber storm

 “How much can you consolidate before it gets so huge that one person can’t manage it,” said Harry Raduege, a retired Air Force general and former director of the Defense Information Systems Agency, which oversees military IT systems.
 “It’s an awful lot for somebody at the top of those organizations to deal with.”

-Still, Raduege, now with the consulting firm Deloitte, said he expects the Pentagon to elevate Cyber Command to a full unified command before the general’s retirement next year.
+Still, Raduege, now with Deloitte, said he expects the Pentagon to elevate Cyber Command to a full unified command before the general’s retirement next year.